lhcb/starterkit-lessons/second-analysis-steps/ganga-scripting.md

 The `ganga` executable is similar to the `python` and `ipython` executables in a couple of ways.
-If you just run `ganga`, your dropped into a prompt, but you can also supply the path to a Python script that will be executed.
+If you just run `ganga`, you are dropped into a prompt, but you can also supply the path to a Python script that will be executed.
 Let's start with a small script, saving it in a file called `create_job.py`: